matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Common.md

 **Implementation Details**

 - `htmlspecialchars` is used to escape text.
-- Single quotes are not escaped so &quot;Piwik&#039;s amazing community&quot; will still be &quot;Piwik&#039;s amazing community&quot;.
+- Single quotes are not escaped so "Piwik's amazing community" will still be "Piwik's amazing community".
 - Use of the `magic_quotes` setting will not break this method.
 - Boolean, numeric and null values are simply returned.